koallen/tango_with_django_book/17/chapters/models.rst

 	  Applying sessions.0001_initial...
 OK

-If you rememnber in ``settings.py`` there was a list of INSTALLED_APPS, this initial call to migrate, creates the tables for the associated apps, i.e. auth, admin, etc. There should be a file called, ``db.sqlite`` in your project base directory.
+If you remember in ``settings.py`` there was a list of INSTALLED_APPS, this initial call to migrate creates the tables for the associated apps, i.e. auth, admin, etc. There should be a file called, ``db.sqlite`` in your project base directory.

 Now you will want to create a superuser to manage the database.
 Run the following command.